-PCB fingerprinting analyses (Rodenburg, 2022) have demonstrated that most PCBs present in the Spokane River system originate from legacy PCB production.
-As such, it is reasonable to conclude that most unidentified sources of PCBs also come from legacy production.
+that most unidentified sources of PCBs also come from legacy sources production.
 Because of the difficulty in accurately measuring diffuse delivery mechanisms, un-identified sources may be identified by examining historical information related to activities in the watershed that might have been responsible for releasing PCBs into the environment.